Josephrp/SmolFactory/README.md

 # 🤏🏻🏭SmolFactory

-SmolFactory helps you train , monitor and deploy your Smollm3 finetune , and more !
+SmolFactory helps you train, monitor and deploy your SmolLM3 and GPT-OSS fine-tunes, and more!

 <table>
   <tr>